openhab/openhab-docs/developers/development/bindings.md

 Please especially note our [coding guidelines](guidelines), which must be respected for having pull requests approved.
 If you have any special dependencies of your code, please check the [library recommendations](https://www.eclipse.org/smarthome/documentation/development/bindings/dependencies.html) at Eclipse SmartHome.
 This will ensure that everyone uses the same libraries for e.g. JSON and XML processing or for HTTP and websocket communication.

+_Note:_ Currently Eclipse SmartHome and openHAB are using different license versions (EPL-2.0 for ESH and EPL-1.0 for OH2).
+The skeleton templates uses the newer EPL-2.0 version.
+To compile a new openHAB binding without any errors you additionally have to perform the following steps:

+- replace `NOTICE` with `about.html` in the `build-properties` file
+- run `mvn license:format` in the root folder of your local Git repository (see [coding guidelines A.2](guidelines.html#a-code-style))

 ## Setup and Run the Binding